JonaVDM/AOC/README.md

 # AOC

-The code I wrote for advent of code.
+The code I wrote in order to try and solve Advent Of Code!
-Written in GO